 When the website signs important documents (including transcripts), it does so by encrypting them with its RSA private key.
 Recipients of the document can then verify the signature by decrypting it with the server's public key and verifying that the decrypted plaintext matches the document.

 However, RSA keys are only a few thousand bits long, while documents can be any length.
 RSA cannot encrypt or decrypt values which are larger than the key.
 In order to get around this limitation, the document to be signed is first hashed, which produces a value small enough to be encrypted or decrypted in RSA.
-In the case of Spy University's website, the SHA-256 hash is used.
+In the case of Minion University's website, the SHA-256 hash is used.
 The document is hashed, and the hash is then encrypted with the website's private key.

 When a recipient wants to verify the authenticity of the document, it first takes the SHA-256 hash of the document.
 Then, it decrypts the signature with the website's public key, and verifies that the decrypted plaintext matches the hash that it computed.

-There's a binary at

-/course/cs1660/student/<your-login>/cryptography/transcript/challenge which simulates the challenge/response protocol.
+There's a binary at /course/cs1660/student/<your-login>/cryptography/transcript/challenge which simulates the challenge/response protocol.
 It accepts hex-encoded challenges on stdin and produces the corresponding decryptions (also encoded as hex) on stdout.
-Additionally, we've provided you a copy of the server's public key (json-encoded) in the file
+Additionally, we've provided you a copy of the server's public key (json-encoded) in the file /course/cs1660/student/<your-login>/cryptography/transcript/server.pub.

-/course/cs1660/student/<your-login>/cryptography/transcript/server.pub directory which you may find useful:
+We've also provided the following utilities in the /course/cs1660/pub/cryptography/transcript directory which you may find useful: